TheOdinProject/curriculum/react/the_react_ecosystem/project_shopping_cart.md

 ### Introduction

 By now you've come far from your React-baby days, with tools like routers and testing frameworks under your belt.
-You still have a longer way to go.
+You have an even longerou still have a longer way to go.
 It's a great time to put these concepts to use with a classic project - a mock shopping cart.

 ### Assignment